 - To contribute to the development of the National Water Management Plan for the Maltese Islands

-- To train local technicians on the application of modern NCWR systems and materials, and build their capacity to install and/repair such systems on the islands and share their expertise at local level
+- To train local technicians on the application of modern NCWR systems and materials, and build their capacity to install and/repair such systems on the islands and share their expertise at the local level

 - To promote knowledge and sharing of experiences on aspects of rainwater harvesting systems and approaches.